Afrosciadium friesiorum: Taxonomy and history

+Distribution and habitat

 Afrosciadium friesiorum is found only on the slopes of Mount Kenya.

+Description

-It grows to between 16 and 60 centimeters tall, with a stem 2 to 5 millimeters in diameter at its base.
+Afrosciadium friesiorum grows to between 16 and 60 centimeters tall, with a stem 2 to 5 millimeters in diameter at its base.
 It boasts flowers with small, oblong, white petals, roughly 3 millimeters across.
 The root may form a tuber up to 8 centimeters long and 0.7 centimeters across.